paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2013-12-22-redesigning_24_ways.md

 Diamonds quickly became a unifying motif throughout this exploratory stage.
 Not only did this shape produce interesting crops and create a visual tension on the page, it also hinted at the season without going to the lengths of adding stars or Christmas trees.

-{% include 'figure' with '/images/2013/12/redesigning_24_ways/comments.png'
+{% render 'figure' with '/images/2013/12/redesigning_24_ways/comments.png'
   caption: 'The design concept started with commenting.'
 %}

 For the typography, I settled on a pairing of [Lato][9] and [Merriweather][10].
 For similar reasons discussed in [an earlier post][11], I opted to use freely available fonts, with budget and ease of implementation at the forefront of my mind.
 This choice helped me typeset articles to a reasonable standard, yet using typefaces from different designers and with different metrics meant I was unable to mix them together inline.
 I looked at pairing Merriweather with its sans serif counterpart, yet its tracking was too loose for body copy.

-{% include 'quote' with 'Know your fonts… using a typeface whose name means ‘summer’, for a website based around Christmas.
+{% render 'quote' with 'Know your fonts… using a typeface whose name means ‘summer’, for a website based around Christmas.
 Awkward.'
   caption: '[@paulrobertlloyd, 14 November 2013](https://twitter.com/paulrobertlloyd/status/401169294488535040)'
 %}

 All the while, [Jessica Hische’s advice][12] was in the back of my mind: could I have found a better pairing with more time?
 If confirmation were needed, nearing completion of the design I discovered that Lato is Polish for Summer!
 Hopefully this is something we can revisit next year.

-{% include 'figure' with '/images/2013/12/redesigning_24_ways/concept.png'
+{% render 'figure' with '/images/2013/12/redesigning_24_ways/concept.png'
   caption: 'Initial design concept for 24 ways home page.'
 %}